barcavia/Natural-Language-Proccesing/README.md

 * **Sentiment Analysis of Movie Reviews**: This project compares the performance of 3 different models, including Bi-directional LSTM, on a stanfordSentimentTreebank dataset and determines which one is the most effective at predicting the sentiment of the given sentences.
+* **Pretraining and Transformers**: This project involves experimenting with simple Transformer models to perform text classification on a subset of the 20newsgroups dataset.
+The goal is to compare the performance of three different models: two common uses of Transformers and a simple linear model.
+The project involves running and evaluating a Log-linear classifier, finetuning a Transformer model, and running zero-shot classification.

 ## Usage